Meigyoku-Thmn/Ever17Converter/file-formats/LNK.md

 ## How to know which record is encrypted
 - You check the __file name__, if the file name ends with `".wav"`, `".jpg"` or `".scr"` (by case-insensitive manner), then that record is encrypted;
-- Except records in script.dat which are non-encrypted;
+- Except records in script.dat which are non-encrypted.

 ## Algorithm to decrypt records
 ```csharp